Our price comparisons and ratings of stores for quality show the results of our price shopping and our most

 When we substituted cheaper generic and store brands for

-about one-sixth of the items in our price-shopping market basket, the total
+about one-sixth of the items in our price-shopping market basket at Lucky and

-Sam’s Club, for example, beat Safeway by a whopping 35
+Costco, for example, beat the Lucky/Safeway average by a

 Since you can’t typically get everything you need at a

-warehouse store, we looked at the savings you might gain by shopping at both a
+warehouse store, we looked at the potential savings of shopping at both a

-warehouse store and at a supermarket, assuming you would purchase the cheapest
+warehouse store and a supermarket, assuming you would purchase the lowest-cost

 size available at either place.
-We found, for example, that by visiting Costco
+We found, for example, that by including Costco

-In addition to having low prices, Costco received higher-than-average
+In addition to having low prices, Costco received much